jmreidy/fluxy/README.md

 its data structure!)

 `set(keyOrArrayOfKeys, valOrFn)` is the setter equivalent of `get`.
-In addition to performing the same flat or deep access that `get` provides, it can also update a value in one of two aways - either by assigning a value directly, or as the result of an update function.
+In addition to performing the same flat or deep access that `get` provides, it can also update a value in one of two ways - either by assigning a value directly, or as the result of an update function.
 In the example below...
 ```javascript
 Store.set(['todos', 101, 'complete'], function (completeFlag) { return !completeFlag; });